 - click on the line with the attribute to reset, right click and use the 'Use Inherited Value' option in the pop-up menu.

-- open Quickstamp, select the desired attribute and use the reset buttons.
+- open the Quickstamp Inspector, select the desired attribute and use the reset buttons.

-The Key Attributes table can be set to a user specified font, for attribute names and their values, via $KeyAttributeFont.
+The Displayed Attributes table can be set to a user specified font, for attribute names and their values, via $DisplayedAttributesFont.

-The font size used to render the current note's table can be altered via the Key Attributes sub-menu of the Window menu.
+The font size used to render the current note's table can be altered via the Displayed Attributes replace Displayed Attributes sub-menu of the Window menu.
 The latter offers a small range of suggested sizes (default is 11pt).
 The actual size is stored is the point size number, i.e.

-11 for the default in $KeyAttributesFontSize.
-It is possible to set values not in the menu by editing the attribute value directly.
-To change the value for the entire document, use the Document Inspector General tab to alter the the default value for $KeyAttributesFontSize.
+11 for the default in $DisplayedAttributesFontSize.
+It is possible to set values not available in the menu by editing the attribute value directly.
+To change the value for the entire document, use the Document Inspector General tab to alter the the default value for $DisplayedAttributesFontSize.

 Evaluating an attribute

-The current value of the key attribute can be evaluated (as action code) and written back as the attribute's value.
-The Evaluate function is accessed via the table's context's pop-up menu.
+The current value of the Displayed Attributes can be evaluated (as action code) and written back as the attribute's value.
+The Evaluate function is accessed via the table's pop-up context menu.